Updated Aug. 11, 2022

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.

 Employees who are still not up to date vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.

-Exemptions from the Covid Vaccination Requirement
+Exemption Request from the Covid Vaccination Requirement

-In the event of an outbreak, individuals exempt for medical reasons or religious objections should be protected from exposure.
+- In the event of an outbreak, individuals exempt for medical reasons or religious objections should be protected from exposure.
 This may include exclusion from campus and/or required quarantine away from campus if exposed during an outbreak.

 Medical Exemption: If a medical provider uses SU’s General Immunization Exemption Form to certify that a student’s health condition that is a valid contraindication to receiving a specific vaccine, then a permanent or temporary (e.g., pregnancy) exemption may be granted.
 On the form, the provider must specify which Covid immunization(s) that may be detrimental, why and for how long, and must sign the form.
 Medical exemptions for immunizations of other infections may not be considered applicable.
-Susquehanna reserves the right to require exemption approvals be renewed for each academic year.
+A positive Covid antibody test (i.e., prior infection) does not exempt an individual from the vaccination requirement.

 Religious Exemption: Requests for exemptions must describe the principles that guide an objection to immunization using SU’s General Immunization Exemption Form and be signed by the student (or parent or guardian if under the age of 18).
 The university may require supporting documents.
-Prior religious exemption statements addressed to other institutions are not considered valid
+Prior religious or philosophical exemption statements addressed to other institutions are not considered valid